Malaysian United Democratic Alliance: 2023 state elections

-Current status

 As of 2024, MUDA holds one seat in the Dewan Rakyat and one seat in the Johor State Legislative Assembly.
 The party has faced challenges in recent elections, failing to win any seats in the 2023 Malaysian state elections.
 Following the conviction of its founder, Syed Saddiq Syed Abdul Rahman, on corruption charges in November 2023, Amira Aisya Abdul Aziz was appointed as acting president.
 MUDA continues to position itself as a progressive, youth-oriented party, though its influence remains limited.

-Criticism and controversies

-MUDA has faced criticism for its role in vote-splitting during the 2023 Malaysian state elections, particularly in the Sungai Kandis seat, where its candidate allegedly contributed to the defeat of a Pakatan Harapan candidate.
-Additionally, the party's credibility has been questioned following the conviction of its founder, Syed Saddiq Syed Abdul Rahman, on corruption charges in November 2023.
+Kontrak MUDA Johor 2026

+Kontrak MUDA Johor 2026 (English: MUDA Johor Contract 2026) was the election manifesto of the Malaysian United Democratic Alliance (MUDA) for the 2026 Johor state election.
+The manifesto contained 15 pledges in three policy areas: the economy, housing and cost of living; political and governance reform; and the environment, water security and climate resilience.